statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 ![Metric Creation Flow](https://user-images.githubusercontent.com/102695539/237241707-54306e23-5f28-434a-8d53-8e3d42d5587a.png)

-**Metric Type**
+**Metric Types**

 Metric types specify the aggregations and available settings for your experiment metric.
 We support:

-- Counts: basic counts of events with filters, such as click events
+- **Count**: basic counts of events with filters, such as click events
-- Sum: sums of values from events, such as revenue or aggregating over pre-aggregated metric fields (e.g. daily_clicks in a user-day level source).
+- **Sum**: sums of values from events, such as revenue or aggregating over pre-aggregated metric fields (e.g. daily_clicks in a user-day level source)
-- Mean: the mean value of non-null value fields
+- **Mean**: the mean value of non-null value fields
-- User Count: the number of users who had records in your Metric Source, calculated as a daily average, an overall participation rate, or a participation rate in some window based on their exposure
+- **User Count**: the number of users who had records in your Metric Source, calculated as a daily average, an overall participation rate, or a participation rate in some window based on their exposure
-- Ratio: the population-level ratio of two metrics you define
+- **Ratio**: the population-level ratio of two metrics you define

 **Metadata Columns**